Rosacea Treatment in NYC

 Why rosacea happens: Is rosacea genetic?

 The leading cause of rosacea remains unknown.
 However, rosacea is a skin condition that tends to run in families, and there appears to be an inherited or genetic component to rosacea.
 Those with a family member who has rosacea are more likely to develop the skin condition.
 Fair-skinned individuals with Fitzpatrick skin types I or II are more likely to develop rosacea than other skin types.
 Women are more likely to get rosacea than men, although men are more likely to have severe symptoms.
 Rosacea is a complex skin condition influenced by genetic and environmental factors.
-Other factors that may contribute to the development of rosacea include the immune system, infection of H. pylori, and an overpopulation of a naturally found mite on the skin, among others.
+Other factors that may contribute to the development of rosacea include the immune system, infection of H. pylori, and overpopulation of a naturally found mite on the skin, among others.

 Does H. pylori aggravate rosacea?

 Some studies suggest that an elevated level of H. pylori in one’s gut increases the amount of gastrin produced.
-This increased gastrin production may cause or exacerbate the flushing/ facial redness associated with rosacea.
+Trosaceareased gastrin production may cause or exacerbate the flushing/ facial redness associated with rosacea.
 Many people, however, may have an infection of H. pylori that does not cause or worsen rosacea symptoms.

+What causes rosacea on the face?
 Do mites cause rosacea?

 Although rosacea is a common skin condition, the exact underlying cause of rosacea is still unknown.
 It is thought that some cases of rosacea may be due to an overpopulation of mites that can naturally be found on the skin’s surface.
 Demodex folliculorum is the name of the mite that usually lives harmlessly on human skin but can sometimes be found in particularly high concentrations in rosacea patients.
 For many, the presence of these mites does not cause any issues.
 Some patients are thought to be susceptible to these mites, which may cause the inflammation associated with rosacea.